-If a CIFS share (share1) is created using a non-default owner (CIFSuser1 who is a non-root user) with file system (fs1) and if another share (share2) is created using the same file system (fs1) using default settings (root as the owner), then share2 has a non-default owner (CIFSuser1).
+If a CIFS share (share1) is created using a non-default owner (CIFSuser1 who is a non-root user) with file system (fs1) and if another share (share2) is created using the same file system (fs1) using the default settings (root as the owner), then share2 has a non-default owner (CIFSuser1).

-If you want to export the same file system as different CIFS shares, then keep the owner of CIFS shares same for all shares.
-Otherwise, use different file systems to create different CIFS share.
+If you want to export the same file system as different CIFS shares, then keep the owner of the CIFS shares the same for all the shares.
+Otherwise, use different file systems to create different CIFS shares.